The 5 Little-Known Benefits of Bone Broth

 Rich in Minerals

 Bones themselves contain many minerals.
 Slow cooking these bones into a broth, along with the vegetables, pulls out those minerals.

-Some of the minerals found in bone broth are calcium, phosphorus, sodium, magnesium, potassium.
+Some of the minerals found in bone broth are calcium, phosphorus, sodium, magnesium, and potassium.

 Since our bones are 65% hydroxyapatite, an insoluble salt of calcium and phosphorus, it is important that we consume these nutrients in our diets.

 If you are keeping your broth vegan, seaweed is the best source of iodine.
-Seaweed will not give your broth a fishy flavor, but simply increase the depth of umami flavor in your broth.
+Seaweed will not give your broth a fishy flavor, but simply increase the depth of umami flavor.

 Contains Glucosamine and Chondroitin

 Glucosamine and chondroitin are structural components of cartilage.
 While your stock is simmering, you want to make sure these nutrients are pulled out and stay in the broth.
 This is where the vinegar really plays its part — the vinegar will help break down the cartilage, allowing the nutrients to come out into the broth.